Ayush19-01/GCI-Image-Manipulation/README.md

 ### Steps during the run:
    1) Enter your tinify API key.

-   2) Select a directory of .jpg format images to manipulate.
+   2) Select a directory of images to manipulate.

    3) A new directory named as newphotos is made, if it already exists, the same is used.